Ryuker/modern-js-practise/21-randomideas-frontend/randomideas-frontend-notes.md

 ## API Service - Fetch Ideas
 - Basic custom IdeaList class in vanilla JS that:
-  - Sends requests to the CRUS API we wrote earlier
+  - Sends requests to the CRUD API we wrote earlier
+- is initialized on export so it can be used right away when it's imported
-- The class is imported and instantiated in `index.js`
+- The class is imported in `IdeaList.js`

 uses axios for fetching, to install
 ``` JS client terminal